nicholaschinjie/nicholaschinjie.github.io/about.md

  what's this?
 <img class="mini-porygon" src='/assets/images/porygon.png' max-width="10%">
 </div>
 <p style="font-size:90%;"> This is my favorite Pokémon character, <b>Porygon</b>.
-It's the first artificial Pokémon to be made entirely from programming code, and was what put the topic of computer science on my radar at an early age.
-Its color scheme also inspired my website's design.</p>
+It's the first artificial Pokémon made completely out of programming code.
+It was what put the topic of computer science on my radar at an early age, and was what inspired this website's design.</p>

 <center>